How designing sports bras helped Lululemon launch women’s shoes

 Lululemon believed it was perfectly poised to tackle this market.
 When it launched in 1998, it was distinct from other sportswear brands because it exclusively made women’s products.
 (It only began creating menswear in 2014.)
 The brand debuted with yoga wear but quickly expanded into high-impact sports.
 Like its competitors, it built a high-tech lab to gather user data.
 “We do so much women-specific R&D, particularly in relation to bras and how women feel in them,” says Chantelle Murnaghan, Lululemon’s VP of research.
 “We are constantly looking at how we can extend those sensory experiences from head to toe.
 But we were always missing the toe component.”

 Four years ago, Lululemon decided to start creating shoes.
-The brand hired footwear experts, led by George Robusti, the former senior design director for running at Adidas.
+Under the leadership of chief product officer Sun Choe, the company hired a team of experts, including George Robusti, the former senior design director for running at Adidas who now leads Lululemon’s footwear design.
 And rather than simply take existing sneaker prototypes, the team started with a clean slate.
 “Typically, the industry has simply aggregated insights and innovations from the past to create new shoes,” says Robusti.
 “They overlooked the opportunity to design specifically for women.
 We chose to start from scratch.”

 From decades of analyzing women’s bodies in motion—then comparing them to men’s bodies for the launch of menswear in 2014—it was clear to Lululemon’s researchers that women’s feet are distinct from men’s.
 “A lot of our insights came from doing so much research about breast motion,” says Murnaghan.
 “We understand every detail of how women’s breasts move, which has allowed us to better understand their full body in motion.
 It’s clear that shoes can influence how the breasts move, influencing the full trajectory of the body.”

 The team began by studying the form of the women’s feet by performing 3D scans.
 They also worked with bio-mechanists, neuroscientists, and engineers to explore how the morphology of women’s feet relates to the rest of their body.
-Using more than a million data points, they identified that, on average, women have narrower feet.
+Using in-house data, along with more than a million images from a Swedish 3D scanning company Volumental, they identified that, on average, women have narrower feet.
 And compared to men, their heels are proportionally narrower than the front part of their foot.
 Women also can have higher arches.
 “All of those millimeters in difference make a huge difference,” Robusti says.
 “It’s the secret sauce to ensuring an elevated fit and feel.”

 So how do they feel?